An Algorithm for Local Transverse Feedback Linearization: Introduction

 \section{Introduction}

 Nonlinear control theory has a long geometric tradition.
 Hermann first injected geometric ideas into control theory when studying the accessibility problem~\cite{Hermann1963}.
-Within decades, a flurry of articles from a number of notable academics in the field used the language of differential geometry to aid in the design of feedback linearizing controllers, ascertain controllability, and find controlled-invariant sets and distributions~\cite{Hermann1981, Hermann1988, Hermann1989, Hirschorn1981, Brockett1983}.
-These results have since been synthesized into mainstream nonlinear control texts like~\cite{Sastry1999, Isidori1995} accompanied by their underlying geometric intuition.
+Within decades, a flurry of articles from a number of notable academics used the language of differential geometry to aid in the design of feedback linearizing controllers, ascertain controllability, and find controlled-invariant sets and distributions~\cite{Hermann1981, Hermann1988, Hermann1989, Hirschorn1981, Brockett1983}.
+These results have since been synthesized into mainstream nonlinear control texts like~\cite{Sastry1999, Isidori1995, Nijmeijer2016}.

 The exact full-state feedback linearization problem is one issue tackled and resolved by taking a geometric approach.
 The problem asks whether there exists a change of coordinates \(\xi = \Phi(x)\) and feedback transformation \(v = \alpha(x) + \beta(x)\, u\) that locally transforms the nonlinear control-affine system